 Plus I also realized that I didn’t feel comfortable in the role of The Noticed.

-I much preferred my role as background fodder to my son.
+I much preferred my role feeling invisible – as mere background fodder to my son.

 My top priorities since Ari was born: be the best mommy to Ari when with him – and make money to support Ari when not with him.